Skip to main content

 }

-Since this motion sensor operates on the Zigbee network, the parentDeviceId field tells us what Device this motion sensor is associated with (a GET request to this parent device ID tells us this parent Device is a SmartThings v3 Hub).
+Since this door lock operates on the Z-Wave network, the parentDeviceId field tells us what device this door lock is associated with (a GET request to this parent device ID tells us this parent device is a SmartThings v3 Hub).

-Notice the Components listed for this Device.
-These Components help make up the Device Profile associated with this motion sensor.
+Notice the Components listed for this device.
+These Components help make up the Device Profile associated with this device.
 In the next sections, we look at Device Profiles, Capabilities, and Device Configurations and Presentations.